CompPhysics/QuantumComputingMachineLearning/README.md

   - Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week16, see PDF file and jupyter-notebook.
 The jupyter-notebook is a companion to the PDF file

 ## May 18-22, 2026
-  - Summary of course and discussion of and work on project 2
+  - Quantum Boltzmann machines (continued from previous week) and summary of course and discussion of and work on project 2